Reviews12 min read

 • HubSpot, Mailchimp

-• Stock photo libraries (Pexels, Pixabay built in; Getty via Pro)
+• Stock photo libraries (Pexels, Pixabay built in; Getty with Pro)

-There's also a Canva Apps marketplace where third-party developers offer plugins that extend functionality — AI tools, mockup generators, QR code creators, and more.
+There's also a Canva Apps marketplace where developers offer plugins to expand what you can do — AI tools, mockup generators, QR code makers, and more.

 Canva Pricing in 2026